ENCCS/performance-programming/content/compilers.rst

   return 0;
 }

-The code can be enhanced even further by noticing that only the last value of ``global`` is the only one that matters before the function returns.
+The code can be enhanced even further via dead code elimination by noticing that only the last value of ``global`` is the only one that matters before the function returns.
 In similar way, ``i`` is not used in the scope of that function and therefore can be removed as well.